StevenSmiley/aws-cdk/packages/@aws-cdk/aws-wafv2/README.md

 });
 ```
 ## Associate with Resources
 A global web ACL can protect Amazon CloudFront distributions, and a regional web ACL can protect Application Load Balancers, Amazon API Gateway APIs, AWS AppSync GraphQL APIs and Amazon Cognito User Pools.

-TODO: Seek feedback on RFC: L2 constructs for AppSync are still experimental, can we support them yet?
+Only resources with the same scope of the web ACL can be associated (i.e., CloudFront and regional resources cannot associate to the same web ACL).

 TODO: Seek feedback on RFC: Is it preferred to use property overrides for association with CloudFront distributions or should we create a method on `cloudfront.distribution` like `addWebAcl`?